 In To Be Where You Are, Jan Karon weaves together the richly comic and compelling lives of two Kavanagh families, and a cast of characters that readers around the world now love like kin.

-#1 New York Times–bestselling author Jan Karon returns—with the story readers have been waiting for.
+#1 New York Times-bestselling author Jan Karon returns–with the Mitford wedding readers have been waiting for.

 Now, Father Tim Kavanagh’s adopted son has graduated from vet school and opened his own animal clinic.
 Since money will be tight for a while, maybe he and Lace Harper, his once and future soul mate, should keep their wedding simple.